wazuh/wazuh-documentation/source/amazon/use-cases/ec2.rst

 |    :width: 100%                                                        |
 +------------------------------------------------------------------------+

-If a user tries to stop instances **without relevant permissions**, ``rule 80306`` will apply and an alert will be generated as shown below:
+If a user tries to stop instances **without relevant permissions**, rule ``80306`` will match and an alert will be generated as shown below:

 +------------------------------------------------------------------------+
 |**Definition of rule 80309**                                            |